BUILTNYU/transit-flow-estimation/schedule-based/transit_flow_estimation/README.md

-# Transit Flow Estimation Tool V1.0
+# Transit Flow Estimation Tool (schedule-based flow version) V1.0

 ## Descriptions
 This program is designed to estimate/predict transit flow based on count data at stops; see paper Liu and Chow - schedule-based transit flow estimation for more details.